 Manuscripts should be accessible to a broad readership, Jungian and non-Jungian alike.
 They should not draw significantly on the author’s previously published work, nor should they be submitted simultaneously to other publications.
 Manuscripts should not exceed twenty double-spaced typed pages, although shorter pieces of length appropriate to their content are also appreciated.

-Authors are responsible for complete references to work cited; full citations for essays published in Jung’s Collected Works (name of essay, date of original publication, and paragraph numbers); accurate copy on all quotations, including languages other than English; and all permissions and fees to quote material under copyright.
-Please use APA style for citations, and reserve endnotes for commentary only.
+Authors are responsible for complete references to work cited; full citations for essays published in Jung’s Collected Works (name of essay, date of original publication, and paragraph numbers); accurate copy on all quotations, including languages other than English.
+Authors are responsible for obtaining all necessary permissions and, if required, paying reprint fees, to substantially quote or reproduce material (including artwork) under copyright.
+Please use APA 6 style for citations (guidelines of which can be found on the internet), and reserve endnotes for commentary only.